-Water, plumbing and bathroom fittings Repair category 1 Notes There are no obvious defects noted in respect of the visible plumbing apparatus.
-The bathroom suite is of a slightly dated style, but has been adequately maintained.
-Normal wear and tear is noted.
+Water, plumbing and bathroom fittings Repair category 1 Notes There are no obvious defects noted to the visible plumbing apparatus.
+The bathroom suite has been adequately maintained although wear and tear associated with normal use is noted.

 Heating and hot water

 Repair category 1

-Notes The central heating system has not been inspected as this is not in our remit.
-There are no obvious issues to report, but it would be prudent to arrange for annual servicing to be carried out.
+Notes The heating system has not been tested as this is not in our remit.
+Although no obvious issues are noted, it would be prudent to arrange for the boiler to be serviced in early course and annually thereafter.

 Drainage

 Repair category 1

-Notes There are no defects noted in relation to the foul and surface water drainage systems.
+Notes There are no obvious issues noted in terms of the foul and surface water drain systems.